fulldecent/FDWaveformView/README.md

 1. Add `pod 'FDWaveformView'` to your <a href="https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking">Podfile</a>
 2. The the API documentation under "Class Reference" at http://cocoadocs.org/docsets/FDWaveformView/
 3. Please add your project to "I USE THIS" at https://www.cocoacontrols.com/controls/fdwaveformview

+## Contributing

+This project's layout is based on https://github.com/fulldecent/swift3-module-template If you would like to change the layout, please change that project FIRST.
+Also you may appreciate that project has "recipes" -- you don't just change code you explain why you are doing things.
+As a maintainer this makes my job MUCH simpler.
+In a similar respect, if you are introducing non-minor changes, it will be VERY helpful if you could please reference to another project (like AlamoFire) that has seen and discussed the types of design challenges you are touching.)
+Thanks again and we all really do appreciate your contributions.